Stochastic ion emission perturbation mechanisms in atom probe tomography: Linking simulations to experiment: Results and Discussion

 \subsection{Detector maps}

 Although the SSIMs yield a quantifiable estimate of the similarity between the experimental and simulated detector maps, the actual detector maps have characteristic patterns that depend on factors such as the material crystallography and external experimental parameters (e.g., applied voltage, temperature).
 These patterns typically include enhanced and depleted zone lines, depleted poles, and concentric ring-like features surrounding the poles \cite{qi2022origin}, which are associated with atomic terraces on the specimen surface.
-Understanding the origin of these features is critical, as they represent artefacts that can influence the fidelity of the specimen reconstruction.
+These enhanced and depleted lines arise from trajectory focusing and defocusing near low-index crystallographic directions~\citep{vurpillot1999shape}, where the local electric field gradients are strongest.
+At such directions, ions emitted from neighboring terraces are preferentially steered toward or away from the zone axis, producing a enhanced or reduced hit density on the detector.
+Understanding the origin of these detector map features is critical, as they represent artefacts that can influence the fidelity of the specimen reconstruction.